Wealth of Donald Trump: Business relationships

 Following the storming of the U.S. Capitol on January 6, 2021, Trump suddenly lost a number of platforms and relationships, including Twitter, Facebook, Stripe, Shopify, and a PGA Championship that was to be held at one of his golf courses.
 Deutsche Bank said it would no longer do business with Trump, while Signature Bank (an American company) not only began closing his accounts but also called for him to resign the presidency.
 New York City revoked its contracts with the Trump Organization, which include ice skating rinks and a carousel at Central Park and the Trump Golf Links at the Ferry Point golf course in the Bronx, for which it had been paying the Trump Organization $17 million per year.
 (Two years later, the Trump Organization sold the rights to the golf course to Bally's Corporation.)
 The real estate firm Cushman & Wakefield said it would no longer handle leasing for Trump Tower or 40 Wall Street.

 As Trump's presidency ended, a number of Mar-a-Lago members were quietly abandoning their paying memberships, according to journalist Laurence Leamer, who had written a book about the resort two years previously.
 In March 2021, the beach club and dining room were temporarily shut down after staff were diagnosed with COVID-19.
 In early 2021, after leaving the presidency, Trump was working out of Mar-a-Lago, where he converted a bridal suite into an office.

 On May 11, 2022, the Trump Organization sold its lease of the Old Post Office in Washington, D.C. for a $100 million profit, and he paid off his $170 million Deutsche Bank loan with the proceeds.
 Axos Bank was involved during the last two months of the deal and financed part of a loan he needed to complete it.
 Earlier that year, the House Oversight Committee had tried to prevent Trump from selling, arguing that he had given the U.S. General Services Administration (GSA) "at least one financial statement with possible material misrepresentations" and should not be "rewarded" for "seeking to profit off the presidency."
 He ran the Trump International Hotel from 2016 to 2022 out of the Old Post Office, where the GSA gave him a 60-year lease in 2013.

+In January 2025, days before Trump's second inauguration, an Abu Dhabi royal family agreed to purchase a 49% stake in his cryptocurrency company, World Liberty Financial, for $500 million.
+They paid half up front.
+The deal was kept secret for a year.